gamesbook/protograf/docs/source/setting_up.rst

 handles some aspect of a program.
 Python is designed to be extended by adding on additional packages written by other programmers; ``ReportLab``, for example, is one of those, as is **protograf**.
-Python does not come with those packages built-in - you need to install them after Python itself has been installed.
+Python does not come with those packages built-in |dash| you need to install them after Python itself has been installed.

-Installing Python packages is handled by a tool called ``pip``, which is typically installed at the same time as Python itself.
+Installing Python packages is handled by a tool called ``pip`` |dash| the Python Installation Package |dash| which is typically installed at the same time as Python itself.

 Installing Python